 You do not get any deduction for expenditure in a software development pool in the income year in which you incur it.
-You are allowed deductions at the rate of 40% in each of the next two years and 20% in the year after that.
+For expenditure incurred in an income year starting on or after 1 July 2015, you are allowed deductions at the rate of 30% in each of the next three years and 10% in the year after that.